CBD vs THC: The Complete Guide to Cannabis

 However, it was not just textiles that hemp provided.
-In addition to the sturdy, fibrous stalks of the hemp plant, it’s flowering buds were also cultivated, and the long, strange history of THC would begin.
+In addition to the sturdy, fibrous stalks of the hemp plant, its flowering buds were also cultivated, leading to the long, strange history of THC.

 As hemp continued to be a fan-favorite in early human societies, ancient people like the Assyrians and the Aryans began to understand THC’s psychoactive properties.
 And while this mild intoxication didn’t cause any problems for hemp production in ancient Assyria, that would not be the case in early 20th century America.

-After enjoying thousands of years as a cash crop used by every industry from textiles to paper to cars (shoutout Henry Ford), hemp finally hit a bump in the road thanks to THC.
+After enjoying thousands of years as a cash crop used by every industry, from textiles to paper to cars (shoutout Henry Ford for creating hemp biofuel vehicles), hemp finally hit a bump in the road thanks to THC.
 Many “activist groups” in the early 20th century held rallies, wrote pamphlets, and even made movies that showed THC and cannabis/hemp in general as something that minorities use to fuel their lawlessness and convince “upstanding” white people to commit crimes.

 Unfortunately, these racist scare tactics succeeded in outlawing THC and put all hemp production in jeopardy.
-Lobbyists supporting the many industries that struggled to beat the efficiency of hemp-based products helped make sure people precisely knew where the marijuana came from and pushed to regulate hemp growth in America heavily.
-They succeeded.
+Lobbyists supporting the many industries that struggled to beat the efficiency of hemp-based products helped make sure people knew precisely where the marijuana came from and pushed to regulate hemp growth in America heavily.

 CBD Comes to the Rescue

-While America was busy with burning bras and the war on drugs, a research team in Israel led by Robert Mechoulam was making breakthrough discoveries that would eventually spawn an entirely new industry.
+While Americans were busy burning bras and fighting the war on drugs, a research team in Israel led by Robert Mechoulam was making breakthrough discoveries that would eventually spawn an entirely new industry.
 That discovery?
 CBD.

 CBD was found to interact with the body’s endocannabinoid system to help achieve balance and overall wellness.
-This breakthrough discovery led to more research, which eventually made its way over to America, where opinions were beginning to change thanks to the story of Charlotte Figi.
+This breakthrough discovery led to more research, which eventually made its way over to America, where opinions were beginning to change thanks to Charlotte Figi.

-Charlotte was a six-year-old girl suffering from Dravet Syndrome (a type of childhood epilepsy).
-But, miraculously, her number of daily seizures dropped dramatically after regularly ingesting a high-CBD strain of marijuana.
+Charlotte was a six-year-old girl suffering from Dravet Syndrome (a type of childhood epilepsy) in 2012.
+Miraculously, her number of daily seizures dropped dramatically after regularly ingesting a high-CBD strain of marijuana.
 This development led both scientific researchers and medical marijuana growers to work hand-in-hand to develop strains that contain almost no THC while being full of CBD – all the help without the high.